Employee or church member?

 When you don’t know where the money for your next rent payment is coming from, check with your local Worship and Service Center to see if funding is available for rent assistance.
 This type of funding ebbs and flows, but if we can help, we will.

 During a long, cold winter, your heat bill swells and you receive a notice from your energy provider that all utilities will be disconnected unless you can pay the overdue balance.
 Or, maybe a job loss forced you to choose between paying rent or paying your electric bill.
 You chose rent and just received an electric shut off notice.
 We can help.

-In the Midwest, the weather can be unpredictable.
+In the East, the weather can be unpredictable.
 The homeless population is most vulnerable during the hottest and coldest months of the year.
 Many times extreme weather can even be life threatening for those without a place to seek shelter.
 This is why we open our doors to become cooling and warming stations to ensure the safety of these individuals when it's needed most.